Zeqbedx/public/Population Bot/readme.txt

 - Read Messages
 - Send Messages
-- Use Slash Commands
 - Change Presence

 ## Support

-For support, please open an issue in this repository.
+For support, please open an issue in this repository or join my discord at: https://discord.gg/Zd4G2a42Mu